 It’s easy to manoeuvre since it is reasonably lightweight and has a swivel head.
 And the handheld portable version is nice and compact.
 What I really like about it is that it converts from a stick to a handheld by removing the tube.
-In this way, it is exactly the same as a full vacuum, floor head with rotating brush included.
+In this way, it is the same as a full vacuum, floor head with a rotating brush included.

 There is a crevice tool attachment as well as an upholstery brush head.